-Each student will post his/her individual response to the questions and reflection on the Discussion Board by 11:59 pm on Wednesdays.
+Students will post their individual discussion to the topic on the Discussion Board at 11:59 pm on Fridays of the week.
 Late submission will not be accepted.

-Students will interact with other students in the course by posting questions and addressing the initial posts of TWO other course students.
-Response posts are due by Sunday at 11:59 pm.
+Students will interact with each other in the course by posting questions and addressing the Discussion post of ONE other student.
+Discussion Response posts are due on Sunday of each week at 11:59 pm.
 These responses must be informative and contribute to the advancing knowledge of the topic.
-Close-ended remarks such as "Good job," "I love your post" or "nice post," are not acceptable.
+Close-ended remarks such as "Good job," "I love your post" or "nice post" are not acceptable.

-Initial Post Requirements (30 pts):
+Discussion Post Requirements (30 pts):

-- Each week's Unit discussion issues & questions opens Saturdays at 12:00 am - Due Wednesdays - 250 words in length no more no less (refers only to the body of your response) - 12 font double space Times New Roman - Proper grammar, punctuation, and sentence structure - Supported by Two Scholarly Sources one will be the course textbook and the second is your free choice. - In text citations and references required

-(Use APA Style Guide for in-text citation and the list of references)

-• Plagiarism and proper citations rules must be followed.
+- Each week's discussion issues & questions opens Saturdays at 12:00 am - Due Fridays of the week. - 500 words in length - 12 font double space Times New Roman - Proper grammar, punctuation and sentence structure - Supported by at least 3 Scholarly Sources one must be the course textbook and the rest should be your free choice. - In text citations and references required - (Use APA Style Guide for in-text citation and the list of references) - Plagiarism rules and proper citations rules must be followed.